Is a weekend trip or a day trip to Big Bear in your future? Here are 5 things you should know as you plan your time in Big Bear Lake.

 The one that got away…

-If you’re obsessed with pie, like I am, try to make it to Pickle’s Pie Shop.
+If you’re obsessed with pie, like we are, try to make it to Pickle’s Pie Shop.
 We got there too late and missed having pie.
 Now it’s on my tasty itinerary must-have list.
 The next time I’m in Big Bear, I’m having this for breakfast.

 Hope this helps you plan and know what to expect on a day trip to Big Bear Lake, California.
 It is another great escape from city life at any time of year.